diegojromerolopez/djbdd/README.md

 ### Shared hash table ###
 All BDDs use the same hash table, sharing the vertices and subgraphs.
+The goal for using this data structure is reducing the number of repeated vertices.
 Each BDD has one root vertex though.

 ### Rich I/O API ###